jborichevskiy/up-and-to-the-right/content/posts/patch-23.md

 {{<figure src="/IMG_5579.png" caption="waiting for the bus at the Denver airport">}}

-This past month has seen certain people beautifully entering my life and others painfully leaving it, in rather cruel and accusatory ways.
-It's served as a reminder of how precious and rare genuine companionship is; companionship that can withstand drug-induced distortions of reality or insular religious idealogical worldviews.
+This past month has seen certain people beautifully entering my life and others painfully leaving, in rather cruel and accusatory ways.
+It's served as a reminder of how precious and rare genuine companionship is; companionship that can withstand drug-induced reality distortions or insular religious idealogical worldviews.

 As someone who tries to extend a bridge of love to as many people as I can, it hurts when people set it on fire.
-But when I zoom out, I am reminded of the vast majority of people in my life who love me back, choosing to play positive-sum games with me, deciding to improvise and riff to create beautiful things together.
-And to those people, I say thank you and I love you!
+I am not one to leave doors closed forever though; the world does not make sense without forgiveness.
+When I zoom out, I am reminded of the vast majority of people in my life who love me back, choosing to play positive-sum games with me, deciding to improvise and riff to create beautiful things together.
+And to you I say thank you and I love you!

 > *what really matters in my life right now?*
 >